greendeilab/iScience_2024_Green/INSTALLATION and RUN.md

 7. Assuming you're still in the /application directory, now run the application by using the following command:
     > python main.py

+The installed program contains the code for performing both Part 1 (image labeling) and Part 4 (video analysis).

 <h2>Running Part 1</h2>

 <h3 id="training">Extracting images</h3>